-The Oshawa Public Libraries (the “Library”) welcomes all children.
-We aim to make our facilities welcoming, educational, fun and safe for children of all ages.
-However, it is the responsibility of the parent or Caregiver to monitor the whereabouts and behaviour of their children.
-This policy extends to all Library programs and services held outside of the buildings.
-The policy is in compliance with Ontario Child and Family Services Act R.S.O.
-1990.
+The Oshawa Public Libraries (the “Library”) welcomes and encourages children of all ages to enjoy the Library’s programs, collections, spaces and services.
+It is the responsibility of the parent or caregiver to monitor the whereabouts and behaviour of their children when using the Library.
+This policy extends to all Library programs and services that are held outside of Library buildings.

-- ensure children behave appropriately in accordance with the Library Use Guidelines.
+- ensure their child behaves appropriately in accordance with the Library Use Guidelines.